 Prerequisite: PSYC 1101.
-Emphasizes the nature and causes of various forms of abnormal behavior.
-Topics include historical and contemporary approaches to psychopathology; approaches to clinical assessment and diagnosis; understanding and defining classifications of psychological disorders; and etiology and treatment considerations.
+Emphasizes the etiology and treatments consideration of various forms of abnormal behavior.
+Topics include historical and contemporary approaches to psychopathology; approaches to clinical assessment and diagnosis; understanding and defining classifications and psychological disorders.

 RADT 1010 - Introduction to Radiology